zianum/web-scraping-engine/README.md

 Small web scraping engine implemented in Haskell using the Scalpel library: https://hackage.haskell.org/package/scalpel-0.6.2/docs/Text-HTML-Scalpel.html

-There source code can be found on:
+The source code sits on:

 app/Main.hs -> Where the action happens:
 	1. Scraps the url https://news.ycombinator.com/